trap-representation/Zero-out-the-bits/docs/index.md

 Found any incorrect information in a zeroed out bit?
 Shoot me a mail at programmertotherescue AT gmail DOT com.

 NOTE: All content on this site is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International License.

-Copyright (c) 2023 Somdipto Chakraborty
+Copyright (c) 2023, 2024 Somdipto Chakraborty.